Table of Contents

 Both sets can accommodate a 34-tooth sprocket in the long-cage models.
 A 105 R7000 community can be easily transferred to a 40-tooth chainring.

 In 105 groups, the chain is lighter and narrower than in the Tiagra group.
 One of the key factors is that the 105 is 11-speed while the 10-speed Tiagra is.
-The chains in Tiagra and 105 are protected by Sil-Tec (PTFE), which helps them to operate smoothly.
+The chains in Tiagra and 105 are protected by Sil-Tec (PTFE), which helps them to operate smoothly and enable smooth shifting.

 The bottom bracket of weight of Tiagra is 92 g and the 105 variant weights 77 g – not a big difference.